Empty-Engineering/submissionpage/README.md

 <footer>
-  <h6>Empty Engineering® is not a registered trade mark don't even try taking it.</h6>
+  <h6 font-size:"40%" >Empty Engineering® is not a registered trade mark don't even try taking it.</h6>
   </footer>